vanmooylipidomics/LOBSTAHS/README.md

 to evaluate and assign confidence scores to this list of preliminary assignments.
 During the screening routine, `doLOBscreen()` rejects assignments that do not meet the specified criteria, identifies potential isomers and isobars, and assigns a variety of annotation codes to assist the user in evaluating the accuracy of each assignment.
 Results can be extracted and/or exported to file using the `getLOBpeaklist()` function.

 <h4>Example dataset</h4>
 The package [**PtH2O2lipids**](https://github.com/vanmooylipidomics/PtH2O2lipids/) contains a example dataset with which users can familiarize themselves with LOBSTAHS.
 The dataset contains both a CAMERA "xsAnnotate" object and the LOBSTAHS "LOBSet" generated from it using `doLOBscreen()`.
-Processing of the dataset is described in Collins, J.R., B.R.
+Processing of the dataset is described in: Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
-Van Mooy, "LOBSTAHS: A Novel Lipidomics Strategy for Semi-Untargeted Discovery and Identification of Oxidative Stress Biomarkers."
+Van Mooy.
+2016.
+"LOBSTAHS: An adduct-based lipidomics strategy for discovery and identification of oxidative stress biomarkers." *Analytical Chemistry*.

 <h4>Code used to generate figures in Collins et al. LOBSTAHS manuscript</h4>
-Scripts used to generate the figures and many of the tables in Collins, J.R., B.R.
-Edwards, H.F.
-Fredricks, and B.A.S.
-Van Mooy, "LOBSTAHS: A Novel Lipidomics Strategy for Semi-Untargeted Discovery and Identification of Oxidative Stress Biomarkers" can be found at https://github.com/jamesrco/LipidomicsDataViz/tree/master/LOBSTAHS
+Scripts used to generate the figures and many of the tables in the above referenced manuscript can be found at https://github.com/jamesrco/LipidomicsDataViz/tree/master/LOBSTAHS

 LOBSTAHS is maintained by [Jamie Collins](https://jamesrco.github.io) and replaces the "old" Van Mooy Lab lipidomics pipeline, which has been moved to https://github.com/vanmooylipidomics/old_pipeline.